Trump adviser lied about Russian links

 Trump adviser George Papadopoulos lied about Russian links

-An election campaign adviser to Donald Trump has confessed to lying to the FBI about the timing of his meetings with alleged go-betweens for Russia.
+An election campaign adviser to Donald Trump has pleaded guilty to lying to the FBI about the timing of meetings with alleged go-betweens for Russia.

-George Papadopoulos admitted the meetings happened while he was working for the campaign, and not before, unsealed court documents reveal.
+George Papadopoulos admitted the talks happened while he worked for Mr Trump, not before, court papers show.

 He said he had been told the Russians possessed "dirt" on Hillary Clinton.

-The 12 charges brought against Mr Manafort and one of his business associates, Rick Gates, include conspiracy to launder money.

-They do not relate to Mr Trump's campaign but to the pair's Ukrainian business dealings up to 2015.
+Separately, former Trump campaign manager Paul Manafort pleaded not guilty to charges of money laundering unrelated to the 2016 election.

-An investigation headed by special counsel Robert Mueller is looking into any links between Russia and the Trump campaign.
-Both sides deny any collusion.
+The charges against Mr Papadopoulos are the first to be brought by Robert Mueller, the special counsel investigating alleged links between Russia and the Trump campaign.

 How does the Papadopoulos case affect Trump?

-It has the potential to damage the US leader because it relates directly to his campaign.
+It has the potential to damage the US leader because it relates directly to his campaign, analysts say.

+Mr Papadopoulos - a Chicago-based international energy lawyer - was close enough to then-candidate Trump to be part of a photograph (third from left) of his national security team which Mr Trump tweeted on 1 April 2016.

 When he was interviewed by the FBI this January, he falsely claimed that he had met two figures with Russian connections before joining the Trump campaign in March 2016.
 In fact, he met them after joining the campaign.